softvisio-node/cli/docs/docs.md

 -   type: `Integer`
 -   default: 2

-Maximmum headings level to display in sidebar.
+Maximum headings level to display in the sidebar.
 Refer to the [docsify documentation](https://docsify.js.org/#/configuration?id=submaxlevel) for more details.

 ## FAQ